profound-labs/forest-path/manuscript/markdown/keep-it-simple.md

 Keep it Simple
 ==============

+*By Ajahn Pasanno.
+An edited version of a Dhamma talk given at Wat Pah Nanachat on 18 November 1995.*

 When considering the Dhamma, if you look at it in one way it is quite complicated, quite complex; there is a lot to know, a lot to figure out, a lot of information to digest.
 Looked at another way, it is quite